 |California King||107 to 110||96 to 98|

-A cotton-filling comforter is the ultimate lightweight option for summers and warmer weather.
+A cotton-filled comforter is the ultimate lightweight option for summers and warmer weather.
 Cotton is soft, breathable, highly absorbent, and hypoallergenic, meaning it won’t irritate the skin.
 It’s a perfect all-around option, fluffy but not as much as wool, down, or synthetic counterparts, and is 100% vegan.

 Lighter fillings like cotton or silk are ideal for summers, while heavier fillings like wool or down comforters work better for winters.
 You should consider the weather in your city and the average temperature before you choose the material you would like to buy.